-Wed, Sep 16 | 5:30pm - 7:30pm
+Wednesday, June 15 | 5:30pm - 7:30pm

 This informal reception allows you to visit exhibits and participate in some exciting activities.
 This is a great time to mingle with your peers and experience first-hand the latest in information security tools and solutions with interactive demonstrations.
 Enjoy appetizers and beverages while comparing experiences with other attendees regarding the solutions they are employing to address security threats in their organization.
-Attendees can visit sponsors to receive raffle tickets and enter to win exciting prizes.
-Prize drawings occur throughout the expo.